AlibabaCloudDocs/hologram/intl.en-US/Hologres SQL/DDL/TABLE/ALTER TABLE.md

             CALL UPDATE_TABLE_PROPERTY('holo_test','bitmap_columns','a:on');
             ```

         -   In the following sample statements, no bitmap index is created for the b field.
-Hologres automatically enables dictionary encoding for the a, c, and d fields.
+Hologres automatically creates bitmap indexes for the a, c, and d fields.

             ```
             CREATE TABLE holo_test_1 (